dillionlim/advent-of-code-2024/day_2a/explanation.md

 ## Solution

+### Input Bounds

+From preliminary data analysis, we know that the numbers are all unsigned 32-bit integers.

+We also know that each row must have at least 2 integers, but we will not use that fact here (we will still handle it).

+### Actual Solution

-If the row only has 1 number, it is safe by default.
+* If the row only has 1 number, it is safe trivially.

-Otherwise, establish whether it is increasing or decreasing by examining the first 2 numbers of the query.
+* Otherwise, we will establish whether the row is increasing or decreasing by examining the first 2 numbers of the row.

-Based on the direction of the numbers, examine the other numbers to determine if they fall within the acceptable range.
+* Based on the established direction, we will then examine the rest of the numbers to determine if they fall within the acceptable range (1 to 3).
+* This can be implemented quite easily in Rust with a sliding window (`array.window(2)`).

+### Code Complexity

+**Time Complexity:** $O(N \times M)$

+* N is the number of reports
+* M is the number of levels

+Trivially, each number is looked at only once.

+**Additional Space Complexity:** $O(1)$

+A constant amount of extra space is used.

 **Final answer:** 321.